 After 8 weeks, the EPA dosage of 45 mg daily reduced TG levels in the mice by approximately 44%, while after just 4 weeks the Palmitoleic Acid dosage of 9 mg daily reduced TG levels by approximately 50%.
-Additionally, the mice administered with PA showed a reduction in body weight increase while those administered with EPA showed no impact on body weight increase.
-TG levels are expressed in the chart below in mg/dL.
+Additionally, the mice administered with PA showed an average reduction in body weight increase while those administered with EPA showed no impact on body weight increase.